sealter/cts/README.md

 cts
 ===

-The Coin Trading Strategy
+A simple coin trading strategy

 License
 -------

-this repo is released under the [WTFPL](http://www.wtfpl.net/) – Do What the Fuck You Want to Public License.
+This repo is released under the [WTFPL](http://www.wtfpl.net/) – Do What the Fuck You Want to Public License.